Updated on May 9, 2023 by Julie McCool

 - Short Hikes to Gorgeous Virginia Views

-A warm spring day is ideal for a day trip to Annapolis, Maryland, where you can stroll the historic streets, explore the interesting exhibits at the state capitol, and play by the water.
+A warm spring day is ideal for a day trip to Annapolis, Maryland.
+Here, you can stroll the historic streets, explore interesting exhibits at the state capitol, and play by the water.
 Grab a water taxi for a short trip on the downtown rivers, or enjoy a longer tour on one of the tour boats or the trolley.

-Bonus: Extend Spring Break Outings to an Overnight Getaway
+Bonus: Extend Spring Break Outings with an Overnight Getaway

 - Charlottesville, Virginia